 Is the boating in Arizona any good?
 Yes!

-It depends which area of Arizona you’ll be visiting, but Arizona has over 30 lakes and several awesome rivers that are all popular choices for both boaters and paddlers.
+Where are the best lakes for boating in Arizona?
+It depends on which area of Arizona you’ll be visiting, but Arizona has over 30 lakes and several awesome rivers that are all popular choices for both boaters and paddlers.

 Lake Powell